-The IRB requires the researchers to utilize the Language Checklist for Funded Research to ensure the required language is contained in the contract or funding agreement with the
+The IRB requires the researchers to utilize the Language Checklist for Funded Research (found under useful links in IRBManager) to ensure the required language is contained in the contract or funding agreement with the Sponsors.

-Sponsors.
 The Language Checklist for Funded Research will be uploaded in IRB Manager along with the contract.
 The Principal Investigator will also provide their attestation in IRB Manager (upon submitting a study for review) that the required language is outlined in the contract.
 Departments are responsible for negotiating contracts and will ensure the required language is outlined in the contracts.